Party-Parrots-Organization/ParrotGPT/README.md

 We used the LangChain framework to use OpenAI's gpt 3.5-turbo models to interact with external data sources and chat with the user.
 We tokenised chat logs and stored them as embeddings in a Pinecone database, which is a vector database.
 To interact with external APIs (Primo, EZprozy), we provided documentation to LangChain chains and instructed them to fetch from these APIs.

-Miscellaneous Files
-The scripts used to clean the datasets and configure the Pinecone database can be found here: